 Volunteer work is a fantastic way to be actively involved in the community.
 It allows students to gain valuable work experiences and strengthens their resume and enhances future employment opportunities.
 To learn about opportunities of volunteering on campus, connect with the Students' Association of NorQuest College (SANQC) or with NorQuest International by visiting our Get Involved page.
 For the City-wide opportunities, find out more at Volunteer Alberta's website.

-Please note that in some cases volunteering may be considered as working by IRCC, which requires work authorization.
+Please note that in some cases volunteering may be considered work by IRCC.
 For more information, please visit the What is Work? web page.